1. When are the classes?

 Before the beginning of each session, we offer free trial classes for beginners, so you can see what tango is like before you commit to a 10-class session.

-In Tango 1, we cover the fundamentals for enjoyable social tango: a comfortable leader-follower connection and a simple toolbox of moves.
-The techniques you will learn will be the foundation for more complex steps later.
+In Tango 101, we cover the fundamentals for enjoyable social tango: a comfortable leader-follower connection and a simple toolbox of moves.
+Everything you will learn will be the foundation for more complex steps later.

 4. Is Argentine Tango like ballroom tango?